-Now, let’s go through that again in an organization that uses the Logitech Group along with Microsoft Teams:
+Now, let’s go through that again in an organization that uses Microsoft Teams and virtual meeting rooms: